 I-GS is an inherited disease affecting dogs.
 Affected dogs are unable to make adequate amounts of a protein that plays a role in absorption of certain nutrients in the intestinal tract and the kidneys resulting in anemia.

 NCL is a lysosomal storage disease affecting Australian Shepherds.
 Affected dogs lack specific enzyme necessary for normal cellular metabolism.
-As a result, thee is an abnormal accumulation of waste compounds primarily in the cells of the nervous system, leading to a range of nervous system disorders.
+As a result, there is an abnormal accumulation of waste compounds primarily in the cells of the nervous system, leading to a range of nervous system disorders.

 HUU is a disease characterized by the excretion of uric acid leading to the formation of urinary calculi, stones, which may require surgery.

 OFA eye Exams should be performed on all puppies prior to 8 weeks of age and yearly thereafter, by a licensed veterinary ophthalmologist.
 Some eye diseases can occur at several ages.
 At 8 weeks of age, many diseases can be diagnosed and after they are diagnosed, they will not disappear or go normal later in life.
 Some diseases will get better or worse with age or change their appearance.
-A puppy can pass an OFA eye exam at 8 weeks and at a year, and not pass an OFA exam at 2 years because they developed a disease.
+A puppy can pass an OFA eye exam at 8 weeks and at a year, and not pass an OFA exam at 2 years or later because they developed a disease.
 Dogs should have an OFA exam every year to ensure that they have not developed serious ocular diseases that occur after dogs are one or 2 years of age.
 Eye screening is a very important for the health of your dog.

 HC is a clouding of lens of the eye caused by a breakdown of tissue in the eye.
 This generally results in an inability to see clearly, and can cause total blindness in canines, mutations that result in cataracts can be passed to offspring.